-Home » 7 Common Respiratory Conditions in Parrots
+Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 respiratory problems in parrots

-An unbalanced diet can also lead to respiratory conditions.
-For example, hypovitaminosis A means mucous membranes are poorly maintained, so the respiratory tract is vulnerable to pathogens.
+An unbalanced diet can also cause respiratory conditions.
+Hypovitaminosis A damages the mucous membranes, making the respiratory tract more vulnerable to disease-causing pathogens.

-Some respiratory infections are spread through airborne particles.
-Avoid exposure to wild birds to minimize the risk of introducing illness and disease to captive parrots.
+Some respiratory infections are spread through airborne particles, perhaps due to exposure to wild birds.

 Symptoms